MAGNUM OPUS

 Click here for more on the Magnum Opus Ph II design.

-The Phase II had been based on cast lugs with added tangs; when castings became unavailable in the mid 1980s, Hetchins developed the Phase III series based on industry-standard long-point pressed-steel lug blanks.
+The Mk II design had been based on cast lugs with added tangs; when castings became unavailable in the mid 1980s, Hetchins developed the Mk III series based on industry-standard long-point pressed-steel lug blanks.
 These blanks were modified by drilling, windowing, slashing, splitting, and adding tangs, thus continuing techniques used on earlier models (such as the Swallow and Keyhole designs from the 1960s & 70s).

-The basic fleur-de-lis pattern was carried over from the Phase II.
-Compared to the Phase II, the Phase III lugs are simpler along the sides of the top and head tubes, but note the extra tang extending below the seat lug; also the tang behind the headset bearing is longer.
+The basic fleur-de-lis pattern was carried over from the Mk II.
+Compared to the Mk II, the Mk III lugs are simpler along the sides of the top and head tubes, but note the extra tang extending below the seat lug; also the tang behind the headset bearing is longer.

 Typical MO III